 Fiona assesses how well the dishes look and taste and scores are awarded for appearance and texture, with deductions for dark or dried-out areas, overcooked texture or chilli shredded beef sticking to the pot.

-Fiona assesses how easy the cookers are to assemble, store and clean.
+Ease of use Fiona assesses how easy the cookers are to assemble, store and clean.
 She also considers the external temperature of the cooker surface, handles and controls during operation.